wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-initialization.md

 ### Integrations

-VWO FME SDKs provide seamless integration with third-party tools like analytics platforms, monitoring services, customer data platforms (CDPs), and messaging systems.
+VWO FE SDKs provide seamless integration with third-party tools like analytics platforms, monitoring services, customer data platforms (CDPs), and messaging systems.
 This is achieved through a simple yet powerful callback mechanism that receives VWO-specific properties and can forward them to any third-party tool of your choice.

 ```kotlin
 val vwoInitOptions = VWOInitOptions()